yanke97/MAT24_CurveFitter/README.md

 *MAT_24_CurveFitter does not currently support:

 - Creation of tabulated material cards e.g. to discribe strain rate dependency.
 - Routine to process material data with a distinct yield strength.
-If such material data is loaded it will be process as data without a distinct yield strength.
+If such material data is loaded it will be processed as data without a distinct yield strength.

 ## Author